 There is a limitation to the Grace Period in that if a third party takes steps to exploit the invention prior to the filing of the Australian patent application then that third party will be immune from infringement once the application has proceeded to grant.
 Consequently the Grace Period should only be relied upon if absolutely necessary.

 The grace period is not triggered by the filing of a provisional application, only by the filing of a standard or innovation Australian patent application or an international patent application designating Australia.
 This is a complex area so please make contact if you have any specific questions Email.

 Examination must be requested within five years of the application date.
 For national phase entries of PCT applications the application date is taken to be the international filing date.
 Depending on the Patent Office's workload, a Direction to Request Examination normally issues within 6-18 months of national phase entry.
-Once a Direction issues there is a period of six months in which a request for examination must be lodged.
+Once a Direction issues there is a period of two months in which a request for examination must be lodged.
 Examination may also be requested earlier at any time.